DISPLAY 6-22-2025

 • Loading Fuel Gauge:

 When using a res other than the default (640x480), when the game loads missions, you will no longer see the "Fuel Gauge" loading screen, there will only be a blank screen.
+We no longer know how far along loading of the Flight is.

 • Only Virtual 3D Cockpits: